LINC 57: DESIGNING LEARNER-CENTERED INSTRUCTION

 Special Facilities and/or Equipment

-B. When taught via the Internet: Students must have current email accounts and/or ongoing access to computers with email software, web browsing capability, FTP program, and access to the World Wide Web.
+2. When taught via the internet: Students must have current email accounts and/or ongoing access to internet capable computers or tablets.

 Method(s) of Evaluation

-A. Developing an integrated learner-centered, technology enhanced lesson plan or project.
+Developing an integrated learner-centered, technology enhanced lesson plan or project

 Method(s) of Instruction

-A. Listening actively to lecture presentations delivered in a learner-centered instructional style.
+Lecture presentations delivered in a learner-centered instructional style

-C. Engaged in collaborative learning using computer-based tools or social media to record notes or reflections and sharing ideas with peers.
+Collaborative learning using computer-based tools or social media to record notes or reflections and share ideas with peers

-D. Presenting in small group and whole class meetings.
+Student presentations in small group and whole class meetings

 Representative Text(s) and Other Materials